nzlbob/sfrpg-galactic-trade/readme.md

 3. PC presses sell button, and a skill roll will generate.
 The DC is 25 + 1.5 x level for markets with > 0 goods for sale and 15 + 1.5 x level for markets with 0 available to sell. for every 1 over the DC the player will be able to sell at 1% bonus price.
 4. As above the sell popup allows the PC to alter the price.
 On hitting the sell items button the goods in the cargo hold will be removed.
 Partial and multi lots can be sold in one sale.
 BP will be deposited into the ship BP and a Notice of delivery appear in chat.

+Random Events
+Configure your own Complications using the SFRPG-GT-Complications roll table.
+Format must be json style. @ links can be used {"gm" : "GM's Message here" , "pc" : "PC's Message here  @Check[type:sense-motive]"}

 ## Dynamic Hacking

 Dynamic Hacking from Tech Revolution also included.
 Uses Drones as Digital Persona.
 Work in progress